MystenLabs/sui/doc/src/explore/prototypes.md

 ## How we did it

-To create these prototypes, we worked with game development studio Geniteam, who built the prototypes with the Unity SDK along with Sui [APIs](https://app.swaggerhub.com/apis/MystenLabs/sui-api/0.1).
+Created by game development studio Geniteam, these prototypes use both the Unity SDK and Sui [APIs](https://app.swaggerhub.com/apis/MystenLabs/sui-api/0.1).

-Geniteam developers that worked on this collaboration are not smart contract or Move developers.
-With this project, we started gathering data on what is the best way to design SDKs that make it easy to start building on Sui.
+Geniteam’s developers that worked on this collaboration are neither smart contract nor Move developers.
+Based on their input we created a data model and shared simple APIs.
+With these APIs, Geniteam was able to mint fully on-chain NFTs that are mutable, own other on-chain assets, and freely transfer to other applications.

-Once Geniteam communicated their idea with us, we created the proposed data model and shared simple APIs.
-With these APIs, Geniteam was able to mint fully on-chain NFTs that are able to mutate, own other on-chain assets, and freely transfer to other applications.
-Gameplay is then powered by APIs calls that allow them to read and write to update the NFTs.
+This proof of concept build is meant to demonstrate the capabilities for game developers unlocked through Sui.
+We look forward to seeing what the creative minds in the gaming community come up with as we unveil additional capabilities in the upcoming months.
+With each bug fixed we learned insights on what game developers look for in a SDK.
+Sui is committed to building SDKs that are accessible for all levels of developers with varying degrees of smart contracts expertise.

-Here are the three APIs Geniteam used, along with the smart contracts to create and update monster (named MonStars in the prototype):
+Here are examples of APIs we shared, along with the smart contracts to create and update monster (named MonStars in the prototype):

 ### API Move call - Create Monster